dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 </header>
 {% endhighlight %}

 This is mostly standard markup.
-The only Angular 2 functionality so far is a `click` handler on the link to toggle the off-canvas menu.
+The only Angular 2 functionality so far is a `(click)` binding on the link to toggle the off-canvas menu.
 We'll add more Angular later once we have multiple views and routing in place.

 ### Header Component SCSS